 So the king took his signet ring from his hand and gave it to Haman, the son of Hammedatha the Agagite, the enemy of the Jews.
 And the king said to Haman, “The money and the people are given to you, to do with them as seems good to you.”
 (Est. 3:8-11).

-While the author is unknown, some believe the protagonists are responsible.
-Although never mentioned by name, it is obvious God was working behind the scenes to orchestrate events that elevated a young Jewish woman to a place of influence in the Medo-Persian Empire.
+The author of the book of Esther is unknown.
+Some believe the protagonists are responsible.
+Although never mentioned by name, it is obvious God worked behind the scenes to elevate a Jewish girl to a place of influence in the Medo-Persian Empire.
 Her name was Esther, queen consort to Xerxes, the king of Persia.

 Raising her from childhood, Esther’s guardian, Mordecai, was a government official in Susa (Shushan).
 You may remember that shortly after Esther was taken to the women’s quarters near the palace in Susa, Mordecai uncovered a plot to assassinate the king (2:21-23).
 Because of his intervention, the conspirators were arrested and executed, thus saving Xerxes’ life.
 For whatever reason, Mordecai was not recognized or rewarded for his service to the king.